JustinAzoff/packer-brobuntu-12.04/README.md

 To build a VM with filesets included, [install git-annex](https://git-annex.branchable.com/install/) and run

     $ make VER=HEAD FILESETS=standard

+You will then have another VM in the output directory:

     $ du -hs output/brobuntu-vbox-HEAD-standard/brobuntu-HEAD-standard*
     638M    output/brobuntu-vbox-HEAD-standard/brobuntu-HEAD-standard-disk1.vmdk
      12K    output/brobuntu-vbox-HEAD-standard/brobuntu-HEAD-standard.ovf